mlibrary/design-system-old/packages/docs/index.md

 ---
 layout: layout.njk
 eleventyNavigation:
-  key: Introduction
+  key: Getting started
   order: 0
 ---

-# Introduction
+# Getting started

 The University of Michigan Library Design System aims to provide resources for designers and developers to build high quality and inclusive U-M Library websites that work well for everyone.

-## Getting started

 The Design System is divided into front-end packages.
 Provided packages include: